pooyadhgh/pooyadhgh/README.md

-Hi, my name is **Pooya Dehghani**, a Full-Stack JavaScript developer, experienced in building and maintaining websites and web applications, and passionate about learning new skills and solving complex problems.
+Hi, my name is **Pooya Dehghani**, a detail-oriented software engineer with industry experience in building and maintaining websites and web applications, specialized in TypeScript, JavaScript and its frameworks in both server-side and client-side environments (Node.js, Express.js, React.js, Next.js).

 ### Languages and Tools: